mech/Learning-Notes/DevOps/Kafka.md

 # Kafka

+A high-throughput distributed messaging system rethought as a **distributed commit log**.

 Kafka does not do data processing or transforming.
 It basically is a logger to produce and consume messages.
 It is a distributed commit log.

+* Producers push and consumers pull
+* No state held by broker
 * Data movement
 * Decoupled.
 Multiple data producers and consumers.
 * Re-playable history - configurable time-to-live for messages
 * Retains offsets
 * Enable **Event Sourcing** - an architectural style to maintaining an application's state by capturing all changes as a sequence of time-ordered, immutable events.
+* Message stay on disk when consumed, deletes on TTL or compaction.
+You can store message for days or weeks, it does not get lost after being consumed.
+You can therefore go back and replay or rerun things if you want.

 ---

 * [Turning the database inside out with Apache Samza - Martin Kleppmann](https://www.youtube.com/watch?v=fU9hR3kiOK0)

+## Leaders and Followers

+* Followers don't serve client requests, their only job is to replicate messages from the leader and stay up to date with the most recent messages the leader has

+## Jobline

+* Event-driven
+* Central nervous system
+* Central hub
+* True integration
+* Real-time processing

 ## Terms